-- Ensures you know what is expected of you.
+- Ensures you know what is expected;

-Provides an opportunity to discuss your career aspirations and develop skills for success.
+- Provides an opportunity to discuss your career aspirations and develop skills for success.

 The following tips can help you get the most out of the work planning process:

-- Learn as much as you can about the strategic direction of your division/branch and your ministry.
+- Learn as much as you can about the strategic direction of your division/branch and your ministry;

 - Use your work plan year-round to support ongoing discussions with your supervisor.